Canon G1 X vs Panasonic G5

 |14.||Panasonic G6||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

-Both the G1X and the G5 have been discontinued, but can regularly be found used on eBay.
+Both the G1X and the G5 have been discontinued, but can regularly be found used on ebay.
 The G1X was replaced by the Canon G1X Mark II, while the G5 was followed by the Panasonic G6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the G1X and G5 can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Panasonic G5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon G1 X and the Panasonic G5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.